SenorBlanco/WebGPU-Compatibility/proposal.md

 glReadPixels() on works on a framebuffer-complete FBO.

 **Alternatives considered**:
-- implement a shadow copy buffer, and upload both the compressed and uncompressed data
+- implement a shadow copy buffer, and upload the compressed data to both a buffer and a texture
+  - pros:
+    - good compatibility
+  - cons:
+    - performance overhead, even when readbacks are not required
+    - VRAM overhead

+### 5. Views of the same texture used in a single draw may not differ in mip level or array layer

+A draw call may not reference the same texture with two views differing in mip level or array layer.
+Only a single mip level and array layer per texture is supported.
+This is enforced via validation at encode time.

+**Justification**: OpenGL ES does not support texture views.

+**Alternatives considered**:

+- when two bindings exist with different mip levels or array layers, do a texture-to-texture copy
+  - pros:
+    - good compatibility
+  - cons:
+    - a performance cliff for developers
+    - higher VRAM usage

-### 5. Emulate separate sampler and texture objects with a cache of combined texture/samplers.
+### 6. Emulate separate sampler and texture objects with a cache of combined texture/samplers.

 **Justifcation**: OpenGL ES does not support separate sampler and texture objects.

 **Alternatives considered**:

 - allow only a single sampler to be used with a given texture

-### 6. Views of the same texture used in a single draw may not differ in mip level or array layer

-A draw call may not reference the same texture with two views differing in mip level.
-Only a single mip level per texture is supported.
-This is enforced via validation at encode time.

-**Justification**: OpenGL ES does not support texture views.
+  - pros:
+    - ease of implementation
+  - cons:
+    - poor compatibility

-### 7. Solor state alphaBlend, colorBlend and writeMask may not differ in a single draw.
+### 7. Color state alphaBlend, colorBlend and writeMask may not differ in a single draw.

 Color state descriptors used in a single draw must have the same alphaBlend, colorBlend and writeMask, or else an encode-time validation error will occur.